nikclayton/powercoders.org/site/content/city/lausanne.md

     link: >-
       https://docs.google.com/forms/d/1VmWAXVeAvQEMIUXtpayhAxUCXYg3fm2hjo7wD4m5jc4/edit
     text: >-
-      Two of our current students will do an IT presentation about what they are learning at Powercoders.
+      Two of our current students will do a presentation about what they are learning at Powercoders.
 We will also invite Alter Start, an initiative that supports migrants to become entrepreneurs.
-Discussions will continue around snacks and drinks!
 Come and join us to share this time together!

       April 30, 18:00 - 20:30, Studio Banana Lausanne